Acmopa/AnalogMouse/README.md

 ## How to use

 1. Install vJoy and enable Device 1 with at least Axis X and Axis Y
-2. Run `detectar.exe` to find the handle numbers for each of your mice
+2. Run `detecthandle.exe` to find the handle numbers for each of your mice
-3. Run `mousesv2.exe`
+3. Run `AnalogMouse.exe`
 4. Enter the handle numbers in the corresponding fields
 5. Adjust sensitivity and threshold to your liking
 6. Click **Start** and open your game